hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LaunchMachine.md

 Login with your credentials and proceed to deploy a new instance under `oms-env-setup` segment.

 Select `oms-prod-launch-deploy` from the preset options.
+In case, you are setting a test production environment, use  `oms-launch-deploy`

 ## Configure your machine